-Pride month, the Muhammad Ali Festival, and Juneteenth headline this month's diverse lineup of festivals and community celebrations.
-Below are some of Louisville's most anticipated events for June 2022.
+Pride month, the Ali Festival, and Juneteenth headline this month's diverse lineup of events and community celebrations.
+Below are some of Louisville's most anticipated events for June 2023.

 Old Fashioned Fortnight | June 1-14

 Named the official cocktail of Louisville in 2015, the Old Fashioned has a special place in the heart of Bourbon City.
 Every year during the first two weeks of June, Old Fashioned Fortnight shines the spotlight on this spirited bourbon concoction that was invented right here in Louisville.
 Participate in Bourbon themed events, find recipes, and even earn prizes along the city's Urban Bourbon Trail® the first fortnight in June.
 Find 14 different ways to celebrate the Old Fashioned, here.

 Ali Festival | June 2-11

 Seven years after the passing of Louisville's native son, the annual Ali Festival celebrates Muhammad Ali’s impactful legacy and love for Louisville.
 The community celebration will include an array of events, including specialty tours, movie screenings, a community carnival, volunteer opportunities, music, and more.
 On top of a visit to the Louisville Muhammad Ali Center and the Champ's final resting place at Cave Hill Cemetery, other participating partners include Actors Theatre, Logan Street Market, Racing Louisville FC, and the Louisville Bats.
 If you can't be in town for the week of celebration, you can always follow in the Footsteps of Greatness while taking this self-guided tour around the city.

 Germantown Schnitzelburg Blues Festival | June 2 & 3